UNINETTSigma2/documentation/code_development/building.md

 ### Performance
 Using the MLK library with AMD is straightforward.

 In order to get MKL to select the correct AVX2 enabled routine a flag need to be set, use : `export MKL_DEBUG_CPU_TYPE=5`.
-However, this flag is no longer honoured in the 2020 version of the MKL, so for this newer version a more eleborate workaround is needed.
+However, this flag is no longer used in the 2020 version of the MKL.
+For this newer version a different workaround is needed.

 For more about MKL performance and AMD see above about "Forcing MKL to use best performing routines", where usage of a cheating